llama-community/aave-crv-interest-rate-updates/README.md

-# BAL Interest Rate Curve Upgrade
+# CRV Interest Rate Curve Upgrade

-This repository contains the payload to update the AAVE V2 Mainnet BAL Liquidity Pool interest rate strategy, AAVE V2 Polygon BAL Liquidity Pool interest rate strategy and the AAVE V3 Polygon BAL Liquidity Pool interest rate strategy as well as the borrow cap on this pool.
+This repository contains the payload to update the AAVE V2 Mainnet CRV Liquidity Pool interest rate strategy, AAVE V2 Polygon CRV Liquidity Pool interest rate strategy and the AAVE V3 Polygon CRV Liquidity Pool interest rate strategy as well as the borrow cap, supply cap and reserve factor on this pool.

 ## Specification